Housing and the Economy

 - Down to Brick Level: Benchmarking Housing Construction Costs in Africa

 In addition, we will share with you how these studies – one viewing housing from a macro-economic viewpoint, and the other from a micro-economic viewpoint, start to combine to build a better picture of the role of housing in developing economies.
-Check back for additional reports as we undertake this housing economic value chain analysis in Nigeria, Tanzania and Uganda, in addition to South Africa.
+Check back for additional reports as we undertake this housing economic value chain analysis in Nigeria, Tanzania and Uganda, as well as Cote d’Ivoire.